 Where we began

 San Damiano was acquired in June, 2021 by the city of Monona.
-Since June, the property has seen thousands of visitors, hosted many groups, attracted admiration and attention from local bird groups, and was refreshed in a well-attended summer clean-up event.
+There have been many accomplishments since then: the property has seen thousands of visitors, hosted many groups, as well as attracted admiration and attention from local bird groups.

 What we’ve accomplished